Low Complexity Lookup Table Aided Soft Output Semidefinite Relaxation based Faster-than-Nyquist Signaling Detector: Simulation Results

 \section{Simulation Results}

-In this section, we evaluate the performance of the proposed soSDR detector for a polar coded FTN system.
-The proposed algorithm is simulated for the values of $\tau = 0.8$, $0.7$, and $0.6$, and its performance is compared against the BCJR algorithm in \cite{anderson2010turbo} and the low complexity FTN detection method, namely successive symbol-by-symbol with go-back $K$ sequence estimation (SSSgbKSE) technique, in \cite{bedeer2017very}.
-In the simulations, BPSK modulation and a root Raised Cosine filter with a roll-off factor $\alpha = 0.3$ are adopted.
-For the channel coding, a polar code of rate 1/2 and codeword length $N$ = 64 is used.
-Simulations are performed over an AWGN channel.
+In this section, we evaluate the performance of the proposed soSDR detector for a coded FTN signaling system over an AWGN channel.
+The proposed soSDR is simulated for the value of $\tau = 0.8$.
+In the simulations, we work on the $4$-PAM with Gray coding and a root raised cosine filter with roll-off factor $\alpha = 0.5$ are adopted.
+In the generation of the look-up tables, we set the number of transmit sequences $R$ to $10000$, the number of bins $J$ to $300$; hence, $\Delta t = 6/300 = 0.02$ in the pdf figures.
+For channel coding, polar codes of rate of $3/4$ and codeword length of $N = 256$ are used.

-Fig. \ref{enough_P_tau_0_8} displays the BER performance of polar coded FTN system with the soSDR detector when different $P$ values are used in the calculation of the LLR values in \eqref{llr_expression}.
-Assuming iteration number $Q$ in Gaussian randomization is set to 100 and $\tau = 0.8$, the BER simulations are performed for different P values ranging from 10 to 100.
-As the value of $P$ increases starting from 10, the performance gap is reduced and $P = 70$ provides almost the same performance as in the $Q$ = 100 set of sequences.

-After setting $P$ =70, the BER performance of the proposed soSDR and BCJR detection algorithm in \cite{anderson2010turbo} for the polar coded FTN systems are compared in Fig. \ref{soSDR_performance} for $\tau = 0.8, 0.7$ and $0.6$.
-For the light ISI case of $\tau = 0.8$, the soSDR algorithm performs within only a fraction dB of the BCJR algorithm, i.e., 0.45 dB SNR gaps is observed at BER = $10^{-3}$.
-When we change the packing/acceleration parameter to $\tau = 0.7$, the SNR gap increases approximately to 2 dB at the BER = $10^{-3}$.
-For $\tau = 0.6$, the performance loss grows and soSDR method does not provide satisfactory performance.
-This results shows that for light ISI conditions low complexity order soSDR detection is able to come close to the performance of exponentially complex BCJR deection algorithm.

-Also, the performance of soSDR is compared with that of SSSgbKSE in \cite{bedeer2017very, caglan2020polarcoded}, for $\tau = 0.8$ in Fig. \ref{soSDR_SSSgbKE_comparison}.
-For the uncoded case, hard output SDR based FTN detector performs 2 dB better than the SSSgbKSE based detector at BER of $10^{-3}$, while the performance gap in the polar coded case is increased to 3 dB between the soSDR and SSSgbKSE based FTN detectors.
-Therefore, it is clear that compared to linear complexity SSSgbKSE detection method, the proposed soSDR method is able to generate better LLR values, which result in an additional 1 dB performance gain.
+Figs \ref{fxc0_0_and_1_tau08} and \ref{fxc1_0_and_1_tau08} illustrate the conditional probability density functions (pdfs) $p(x_{n} | c_{n}^{0} = 0)$ and $p(x_{n} | c_{n}^{0} = 1)$ for the least significant bit (LSB), along with the conditional pdfs $p(x_{n} | c_{n}^{1} = 0)$ and $p(x_{n} | c_{n}^{1} = 1)$ for the most significant bit (MSB), respectively.
+When the LSB of the transmitted symbol is $0$, it is anticipated that the likelihood of the detected symbols being $-3$ or $3$ is high, given that the LSB is $0$ exclusively for those symbols, as evident in Fig. \ref{fxc0_0_and_1_tau08}.

+Fig. \ref{fxc1_0_and_1_tau08} also shows that the detector may be able to incorrectly identify the symbols at lower $\frac{Es}{No}$ values, meaning less reliable LLR in the MSB position.
+Nevertheless, with an increase in $\frac{Es}{No}$, the received signal is more likely to fall within the correct decision regions.